govuk-one-login/data-analytics-platform/README.md

 Where:
 - **ENV** The name of the deployment environment and is used to generate many of the resource's unique names.
-- **--template FILE** An optional parameter pointing to the location of a CloudFormation yaml file. defaults to `./template.yaml`.
+- **--template FILE** An optional parameter pointing to the location of a CloudFormation YAML file. defaults to `./template.yaml`.
 - **--output FILE** An optional parameter stating where to save the JSON output.
-Defaults to `./resources-to-import.json` This file can be used as part of a aws cli import command.
+Defaults to `./resources-to-import.json` This file can be used as part of an AWS cli import command.

-### import-retained-resources.sh
+### recover-stack.sh

-Shell script to generate the retained resources json file and then import the resources into a CloudFormation stack.
-Under the hood, this scripts runs the cloudFormation template build, generates the list of retained resources ready for import by call ing generate-import-resources.ts, and then calls the aws-cli to craete a stack change-set and then execute the change-set.
+Shell script to generate the retained resources JSON file and then import the resources into a CloudFormation stack.
+Under the hood, this scripts runs the cloudFormation template build, generates the list of retained resources ready for import by call ing generate-import-resources.ts, and then calls the aws-cli to create a stack change-set and then execute the change-set.
 The script will ask for user confirmation before executing the change-set.

-This would be used to help redeploy a stack after it's been deleted, making sure that resources taht are not auto deleted are re-added to the stack correctly.
+This would be used to help redeploy a stack after it's been deleted, making sure that resources that are not auto deleted are re-added to the stack correctly.
 Without an import, the stack deployment would fail as it defaults to throwing an error if a resource already exists.

-**Usage:** `scripts/import-retained-resources.sh <ENV> <stack-name>`
+**Usage:** `scripts/recover-stack.sh <ENV> <stack-name>`

 Where:
 - **\<ENV>** The target environment, used when building the template and resource names